heptarch/heptarch.github.io/drafts/demon.md

 discharge?)
 Stops to construct a "Brownian clock" from dust he has found beneath the wigs. <br>

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-In weak (suspect feigned) falsetto, describes how to imprint outgoing polarizations into colloid bath.
+In weak falsetto, describes how to record outgoing polarizations into ethylene colloid, and how to communicate using barrier itself.
+"Why, I just wobble the wall this way and that."
 </font>
 </div>